nikozzzzzz/rideTrack/README.md

 # RideTrack iOS App

-A comprehensive sports tracking application built with SwiftUI, SwiftData, and CloudKit for iOS 18+.
-Track your running, cycling, motorcycle rides, skiing, and walking activities with real-time GPS tracking, detailed statistics, and cloud synchronization.
+A simplistic sports tracking application built with SwiftUI, SwiftData, and CloudKit for iOS 18+.
+Track your running, cycling, motorcycle rides, skiing, and walking activities with real-time GPS tracking, detailed statistics, and iCloud synchronization.

 ## Features